 Revolutionizing the Public Venue Experience with Location-Based Services

-Location-Based Services are generating useful data about citizen’s needs and behaviors that helps authorities enhance the delivery of city services, keep people safer and more informed, and improve overall quality of life.
-Public venues are increasingly interested in offering comprehensive indoor location services like wayfinding, location-based notifications, and analytics; however, in order to do so the venue must be equipped with reliable, scalable, and efficient Wi-Fi.
+Location-Based Services are generating useful data about citizen’s needs and behaviors that helps government authorities enhance the delivery of city services, keep people safer and more informed, and improve overall quality of life.
+Public venues are increasingly interested in offering comprehensive indoor location-based services services like wayfinding, location-based notifications, and analytics; however, in order to do so the venue must be equipped with reliable, scalable, and efficient Wi-Fi.

 Making today’s cities even smarter